History of Abu Dhabi in Timeline

 As of April 2022, oil production in the UAE was about 3.0 million barrels per day (BPD).

-April 2022: Abu Dhabi announced 100% capacity for commercial activities, tourist attractions and events
+April 2022: Abu Dhabi announces 100% capacity for commercial activities, tourist attractions and events

 On 29 April 2022, Abu Dhabi announced a 100% capacity for commercial activities, tourist attractions and events in the emirate.

-In 2022, Abu Dhabi launched autonomous self-driving public transport options in Yas Island and Saadiyat Island.
+In 2022, Abu Dhabi launched autonomous self-driving public transport options in Yas Island and Saadiyat Island, including autonomous trams, taxis, and minibuses.

 2022: Abu Dhabi Investment Authority Ranking

-During October 2023, the Integrated Transport Centre (ITC) launched the Automated Rapid Transit (ART) Service on mainland Abu Dhabi as a pilot phase as part of the Smart Mobility project.
+During October 2023, the Integrated Transport Centre (ITC) launched the ART Service on mainland Abu Dhabi as a pilot phase as part of the Smart Mobility project.

-In 2023, Abu Dhabi was connected to the second phase of the Etihad Rail network, for freight operations.
+In 2023, Abu Dhabi City was connected to the second phase of the Etihad Rail network for freight operations.

-In 2023, Abu Dhabi was ranked as the safest city in the world for the sixth consecutive year by Numbeo.
+In 2023, Abu Dhabi was ranked as the safest city in the world for the sixth year running by Numbeo.

 2023: Inauguration of Umm Yifeenah Bridge